o19s/elasticsearch-learning-to-rank/README.md

 [![CircleCI](https://circleci.com/gh/o19s/elasticsearch-learning-to-rank.svg?style=svg)](https://circleci.com/gh/o19s/elasticsearch-learning-to-rank)

-With this plugin you:

-- Store features (Elasticsearch query templates) in Elasticsearch
-- Implement query primitives that go beyond the Elasticsearch Query DSL
-- Log features scores (relevance scores) for a set of documents to prime training
-- Upload an xgboost or ranklib ranking model to Elasticsearch
-- Rank search results using an xgboost or ranklib model

 [Read the docs](http://elasticsearch-learning-to-rank.readthedocs.io) to learn more about this plugin and learning to rank!

+The Elasticsearch Learning to Rank plugin uses machine learning to control relevance ranking.
+It's powering search at places like Wikimedia Foundation and Snagajob!

-# How the plugin works
+# What this plugin does...

-You create *feature stores* to back your model.
-Within the feature store, features are grouped into feature sets.
-What are features in this context?
-Features are mustache templated Elasticsearch queries.
-For example a template that takes the search terms as an argument.
-Several new Elasticsearch query primitives are introduced by the plugin to assist with feature development.

-Feature sets can be logged either during a live user query or after-the-fact using the `sltr` query.
-You gather judgment lists (what docs are good/bad for a query) based on domain-specific factors.
-With logged features and judgment lists, you can train a model offline.
-The model learns to generalize the ranking expressed in the judgment list as a function of the features.

-You store a model into the learning to rank plugin, associating it with the feature set used during training.
-The features from the feature set are copied into the model, and the model cannot be changed.
-The features within a model are also frozen.
-You search with this model using the `sltr` query.

-Improve your model by improving features, retraining with new feature sets, and then creating new models.
+This plugin:

+- Allows you to store features (Elasticsearch query templates) in Elasticsearch
+- Logs features scores (relevance scores) to create a training set for offline model development
+- Stores linear, xgboost, or ranklib ranking models in Elasticsearch that use features you've stored
+- Ranks search results using an xgboost or ranklib model

+## Where's the docs?

+They're over at [Read the docs](http://elasticsearch-learning-to-rank.readthedocs.io).
+There's quite a bit of detailed information about learning to rank and the power behind this plugin.

-## Great, I want to jump in!
+## I want to jump in!

 If you want to just jump in, go straight to the demo.
 The demo uses Ranklib, a Java Learning to Rank library, to train models.
 Follow the directions in the [demo README](demo/README.md), edit code, and have fun!

-## I need more detailed documentation

-Learning to Rank can be tremendously powerful.
-However, building a real-life learning to rank system is non-trivial.
-We've developed [complete documentation](http://elasticsearch-learning-to-rank.readthedocs.io) with plenty of background on learning to rank.

 # Installing